DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-18-access-control-history.md

 - There is a lot of complexity in this space.
 - We identified a number of different organisational structures, each of which has implications for how applications are processed and managed.
-- Organisational structures aren’t always based on a formal accreditation relationship and they likely change over time based on the system and their ways of working.
+- Organisational structures are not always based on a formal accreditation relationship and they likely change over time based on the system and their ways of working.
 - Whoever an application starts with has some involvement at all stages of the application process.
 - Applications are being looked at by more than one organisation at most stages of the process.
 - Some of the stages can involve multiple actions or workflows.